Winter Storm Disasters: Facts for Families

 - Last Updated

-- Family Readiness Kit: Preparing to Handle Disasters, 2nd Edition
+- Adapted from Family Readiness Kit: Preparing to Handle Disasters, 2nd Edition

 The information contained on this Web site should not be used as a substitute for the medical care and advice of your pediatrician.
 There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.